edmundarvin1/Arvin_Portfolio/README.md

 # Edmund Arvin D. De Leon
+A portfolio of projects of a Bank Trader turned Junior Data Scientist

 # [Project 1: Identifying App Profiles that Drive User Growth](https://github.com/edmundarvin1/app_profiles)
 - The goal of this project is to help software developers make data-driven choices with respect to mobile app they are developing